 Cook the spaghetti in salted water.
 The water should taste salty.
 This seasons the pasta as it cooks and is necessary for the best-tasting pasta.

-How much salt should I add to pasta water?
 We add a lot of salt to our pasta water (it makes the pasta taste delicious).
-For every 4 quarts (16 cups) of water, we add about 1 tablespoon of salt.
+For every 4 quarts (16 cups) of water, we add about one tablespoon of salt.
 This is perfect for cooking 1 pound of pasta.

 More Easy Pasta Recipes